-Still, you can’t afford to let your garden slip into David Attenborough wilderness territory, although the local wildlife may appreciate that.
-Nor is it a good idea to concrete it over, even if it makes life easier.
+No landlord wants their garden to slip into David Attenborough wilderness territory, although the local wildlife may appreciate that.
+But it isn’t a good idea to concrete it over in the interests of low maintenance either.

-Your best bet is to create an attractive but low maintenance garden where tenants can entertain in the summer (quietly, of course), let their kids play, and exercise their pets (assuming you have given them permission to move in with their pack of mutts).
+Your best bet is to create an attractive but low maintenance garden where tenants can entertain in the summer and let their children and pets play and exercise where applicable.

 Get rid of the lawn and replace it with paving stones or gravel.
 Use weed control membrane to keep weeds to a minimum.
 If you want to introduce some greenery, build a few planters and add some low-maintenance perennials.
 Tenants are then free to add their own pots and hanging baskets.